- Understanding And Treating Arthritis In Dachshunds

 Is arthritis common in Dachshunds?

-With dachshunds, there is a greater risk because of their shape and likelihood of developing knee and hip problems.
+With dachshunds, there is a greater risk because of their shape and the likelihood of developing knee and hip problems.
 Dachshunds carry a lot of weight on very small legs, putting extra strain on the joints.
 This overbreeding means that they shouldn’t jump up to much either for fear of joint damage.
 As they get older, dachshund arthritis becomes a real danger.

 Signs of arthritis in dachshunds.

 Symptoms of dachshund arthritis include the following.
 They may have difficulty moving, such as stiffness in the way they walk or a noticeable limp in one of their limbs.
-They may also show signs of pain in these joints through vocalization as they get up, general irritability while walking, or discomfort if you touch the joints.
+They may also show signs of pain in these joints through vocalization as they get up, general irritability while walking, or discomfort when being touched.
 You could also find that your dog becomes leaner and more tired.

 How is dog arthritis diagnosed?

 If you suspect that your dog has arthritis, you need to go to the vet for a full examination.
 This may involve x-ray and scans to look for clearer signs of damage to the joints.
 It won’t be pleasant for the dog, especially if they are in clear pain.
 But, a thorough clinical examination can determine the root of the problem.

 This is important to be sure that you follow the right treatment plan.
 You don’t want to assume that it is arthritis and miss a completely different issue, especially if the pain and swelling are mostly in one leg.
 At the same time, you don’t want to assume that your dog has just strained a joint and delay your dachshund arthritis treatment plan.

 What to do if your dachshund has been diagnosed with arthritis?